ryansloan/MonteCarloScheduler/README.md

 	Input: Prediction counts, a list of lists in format: [[prediction, count], [prediction,count]...]
 	Output: Predictions with confidence percentages in format: [[prediction, percent], [prediction, percent]...]

-## runSample():
+## runSampleModel():
-	Runs a simulation for the sample CSV files provided.
+	Runs a model for the sample CSV files provided.

+## runModelFromFiles(historicalFileName,futureFileName,verbose=False,trials=10000,plot=True):
+	Runs a model based on historical and future data read from files.

-## runModelFromFiles(historicalFileName,futureFileName,verbose=False,trials=10000):
+## runModelFromData(historical,future,verbose=False,trials=10000,plot=True,plot=True):
-	Runs a simulation based on historical and future data sets.
+	Runs a model based on historical and future data provided as lists.